Environment & Sustainability Major and Minor

 This lecture course serves as an introduction to the historical study of humanity’s interrelationship with the natural world.
 Environmental history is a quickly evolving field, taking on increasing importance as the environment itself becomes increasingly important in world affairs.
 The course is designed as an intensely interdisciplinary course: we’ll view history through the lenses of ecology, literature, art, film, law, anthropology, and geography.

-NTRES 2201/ BSOC 2201/ DSOC 2201: Society and Natural Resources
+NTRES 2201/ BSOC 2201/ GDEV 2201: Society and Natural Resources

 The actions of people are crucial to environmental well-being.
 This course addresses the interrelationships between social phenomena and the natural (i.e., biological-physical-chemical) environment.
 It is intended to (1) increase student awareness of these interconnections in their everyday lives; (2) introduce students to a variety of social science perspectives, including sociology, economics, psychology, and political science, that help us make sense of these connections; (3) identify the contributions of each of these perspectives to our understanding of environmental problems; and (4) discuss how natural resource management and environmental policy reflect these perspectives.

-Students will be able to:
+Upon completion of the E&S major, students will be able to:

-- Compare and contrast multiple perspectives on the sustainability of human-environment relationships, including implications for food, land, air, water, energy, climate, and biodiversity
+- Compare and contrast multiple perspectives on the sustainability of human-environment relationships, including implications for food, land, air, water, energy, climate, and biodiversity.

 - Evaluate claims about sustainability using approaches and perspectives from the biophysical sciences, humanities and social sciences.